 This is one of the most common reasons for forecasting revenue.
 Through efficient cash flow management, you can effectively plan timely delivery of your payments, project when you will receive payments, and avoid generating late fees and missing any payments to your vendors or suppliers.
 Forecasting is also very important when it comes to obtaining credit either for paying your employees or a new venture.
 You can negotiate better terms when you know when you will need credit.

-‘Your Back Office’shows your cash flows and has a vendor tracker where you will be alerted for all payments and keep track of important documents.
+‘Your Back Office’ shows your cash flows and has a vendor tracker where you will be alerted for all payments.
+Our team can also keep track of important documents.

 8. Contributes to sales and product analysis.

 As evident, the importance of revenue forecasting is not just limited to budget allocation and planning for the next year.
 It highly impacts strategic planning and decision-making processes that lead to the company’s future success and growth.
-But to reap all the benefits of revenue forecasting, the most reliable of forecasting methods and tools should be used, and your numbers should be as accurate as possible.
+But to recap all the benefits of revenue forecasting, the most reliable of forecasting methods and tools should be used.
+Your numbers should be as accurate as possible, as well.

 ‘Your Back Office’ allows you to know your numbers, manage your team and stay legal!
-Sign up for a demo today to learn more about how it can help your business.
+Sign up for a call today to learn more about how it can help your business.